 Finally, ask for feedback about your emailing habits, from your employees, coworkers, clients, and other contacts you trust.
 You might not notice that your Gmail profile picture shows you with broccoli in your teeth, or that your email signature comes off as clunky and obsolete.
 Outside opinions can help you polish the appearance of your profile, introduce you to new techniques, and enlighten you to habits that might be compromising your effectiveness.

 Congratulations!
-You made it to the end of the list.
-Odds are, you either meticulously researched and adopted each and every one of these points, or you skimmed the list looking for some new information, and made a few notes to follow up on.
+You made it to the end of this list of Gmail tricks and hacks.
+Odds are, you either meticulously researched and adopted each and every one of these Gmail tips and tricks, or you skimmed the list looking for some new information, and made a few notes to follow up on.
 If you’re intimidated by the size and breadth of this list, don’t worry—there’s a good place to start.

 If you really want to be a Gmail power user, you first need to understand how you’re currently emailing—and why that’s good or bad.
 EmailAnalytics was created to give users this insight.
 If you sign up today, you’ll get a free, 14-day trial so you can gauge your own email habits and start working smarter!